Consumer medicine information

 4.9 Overdose

-Single intravenous doses of Tremfya up to 987 mg (10 mg/kg) have been administered in healthy volunteers and single subcutaneous doses of Tremfya up to 300 mg have been administered in subjects with plaque psoriasis in clinical trials without dose-limiting toxicity.
+Tremfya intravenous doses up to 1200 mg as well as subcutaneous doses up to 400 mg at a single dosing visit have been administered in clinical studies without dose-limiting toxicity.
 In the event of overdose, monitor the patient for any signs or symptoms of adverse reactions and administer appropriate symptomatic treatment immediately.

 For information on the management of overdose, contact the Poison Information Centre on 131126 (Australia).